Fertility in women

-It is difficult to predict when fertility will recover.
+If your fertility does recover, it is hard to predict when this will be.
 This could happen without you being aware of it.
-If you do not want to have a child, you should keep using contraception unless doctors tell you that your infertility is permanent.
+If you do not want to start a pregnancy, you should keep using contraception unless doctors tell you the infertility is permanent.

 Questions you could ask your medical team